 You don’t need to book onto the Mersey Tunnel Tours to spot some of the building’s finer points though.
 Look out for the two black basalt statues set in recesses, reflecting night and day (reflecting that the tunnel never closes), and the west facade’s seven foot high relief in Portland stone – Speed – the Modern Mercury, and, on the east facade, the black marble memorial to the workers who died in construction of the tunnel.

 The base of the building houses the offices of the Mersey Tunnel’s control station – and is the embarkation point for a fascinating tour of the inner workings of the Queensway Tunnel.
 From here you’ll head upwards to the top of the building and a recently-abandoned control room that, perplexingly, still has one light winking on and off.
+Only a decade or so since it was in operation, the remaining files, notes and assorted paraphernalia of the office give it s Marie Celeste feel, stopped at a recent moment in time.

 It’s all done by computers these days, of course, but for decades the Queensway Tunnel – the older and smaller of the two tunnels connecting Liverpool to Birkenhead – was run from this Victorian-meets-White Heat-meets-PCs time capsule of a room.